x2on/OpenSSL-for-iPhone/README.md

 ## System support
 **iOS 4.3 - iOS 9.0 (i386, x86_64, armv7, armv7s, armv64) is currently supported.**

+**If you build with Xcode 7 Bitcode support is enabled.
+This is only supported by iOS 8/9**

 For iOS < 4.3 you must use iOS SDK < 6.0 and an older version of the build script.

 If you have problems building for arm64 please uninstall MacPorts (see #28).